jakewins/price-signals/README.md

 This scenario is not implemented yet.

 This then becomes the first interesting scenario for me to understand.
-How would we extend scenario 01 to not surpass the main breaker, without introducing a central scheduler?
+How would we extend scenario 01 to not surpass the main breaker, without introducing a central scheduler that knows the "innards" of the DERs it controls?

 ### Other scenarios / things I'd like to explore